bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-* The `SendMessageForm` component is similar to the `WhatIsYourUsernameForm` component we defined earlier.
-That is, a standard React form
+* The `SendMessageForm` component is similar to the `WhatIsYourUsernameForm` component we defined earlier (just a standard React form)
 * When the form is submitted, we access `currentUser` via `this.state` and call `sendMessage` (remember, most interactions happen on `currentUser`)

-Hopefully you can see a pattern emerge.
-Our `ChatScreen` container manages our appliation state, which we mostly udpate using simple Chatkit events.
+Hopefully you can start to see a pattern emerge.

+Our `ChatScreen` container manages our appliation state, which we update based on simple Chatkit events.

 ## Typing indicators

-Realtime Typing indicators can be a bit tricky to implement on your own.
-You have to manage additional web sockets, chat state and wire it all together.
-With Chatkit, it's two fundamental lines.
+If you've ever tired to implement your own typing indicators you'll know it can be tricky.
+In general, more features means more data and more connections to manage.

+With Chatkit, you can add typing indicators with two fundamental lines of code.

-Start by creating a `TypingIndicator.js` component in `/src/components`, something simpl just to render the name of those typing:
+Start by creating a  `TypingIndicator.js` component in `/src/components`:

 ```diff
 +import React, { Component } from 'react'